Perform Fourier analysis of signal

 shows two applications of the Fourier measurement block.
 The upper

-part of the model shows how to use the Fourier block to compute the
+part of the model shows how to use the Fourier block

-output signals in the dialog box of the mask.
+for the three output signals in the dialog box of the mask.

 The model sample time is parameterized by the Ts variable set to a default value of 50e-6 s.
 Set Ts to 0 in the command window to simulate the model in continuous mode.